byuweb/byu_views_card_drupal/README.txt

 2. Enable Views and Views BYU Card modules.

-3. When editing the view you'd like to use byu card with, Change the view display type (i.e. Unformatted List) to 'BYU Feature Card'.
+3. When editing the view you'd like to use byu card with, Change the view display type (i.e. Unformatted List) to 'BYU Card' or 'BYU Feature Card'.

 4. While still editing that view, under Fields settings, uncheck 'Provide default field wrapper elements' checkbox.